BioShock (series): Cancelled projects

 A version of BioShock for the PlayStation Vita handheld console, tentatively known as BioShock Vita, was announced at the 2011 Electronic Entertainment Expo by Levine during Sony's press event alongside the introduction of the console.
 Levine later described the title as still in the works, a game that would neither be similar to the first two BioShock titles nor be a version of Infinite for the Vita.
 He stated that "I'd rather do something that's an experiment and that's a little different.
 And is unique for the franchise."
 By April 2012, with Irrational working heavily to finish Infinite, the Vita game was put on hold.

 In interviews in December 2012, Levine revealed that little work had been done on the game, as the dealing with working with Sony was in the hands of Irrational's publisher, Take-Two Interactive, though he was still interested in the title.
 Levine revealed in July 2014 that the deals between Sony and Take-Two had failed to materialize, and the game was unlikely to be made, despite Sony being bullish on promoting the future title at its Vita reveal before any development work had been started.
 He further clarified that his idea would have been a strategy-style game similar to Final Fantasy Tactics, with the game set prior to the fall of Rapture.

 Other media

-Two BioShock novels have been released.
+A BioShock novel and a short story have been released.
 BioShock: Rapture, a prequel to the first BioShock written by John Shirley, was published by Titan books on July 19, 2011.
-BioShock Infinite: Mind in Revolt is a novella written by Joe Fielder and Ken Levine, offering insight to the world of Columbia and the motivations of Daisy Fitzroy, the leader of the Vox Populi.
+BioShock Infinite: Mind in Revolt is a short story written by Joe Fielder with Ken Levine, offering insight to the world of Columbia and the motivations of Daisy Fitzroy, the leader of the Vox Populi.
 Mind in Revolt had an e-book release on February 13, 2013, with the hardcover version released later through the Irrational Games store.
 Other print media includes art books for all three games: BioShock: Breaking the Mold (2007), Deco Devolution: The Art of BioShock 2 (2010), and The Art of BioShock Infinite (2013).